Roar! Ikkakumon (JP)

 Joe: “They’re coming from the top of the mountain.”

-That’s the side of the mountain, son.
-Have you finally cracked?
+That’s the side of the mountain, Joe.
+Have you finally… CRACKED??

 Jou: “Let’s go look!
-We might figure out something!”
+We might figure something out!”

 Joe: “I guess there’s no running away this time.
 Let’s go!”

-Gomamon: “Would it be too much to hope they disappeared all-together?”
+Gomamon: “Would it be too much to hope they [the black gears] disappeared all-together?”